Week 3 Day 2

 labs(x = "Weight of Cutthroat Trout (g)",

-y = "Section of HJ Andrews Experimental Forest")
+title = "Length of Salamanders for Different Sections of HJ Andrews Experimental Forest")

 Are they different?